 Expanding Math Support to Charleston Students

-As of the most recent South Carolina College-and-Career-Ready Assessments in 2019, just 52% of students in the Charleston region meet or exceed grade level expectations in grades 3-5 math.
-By 8th grade, that number falls to 40%, leaving the majority of Tri-county students unprepared for high school coursework and postsecondary and career options.
-The onset of COVID-19 exacerbates the need: the SC Education Oversight Committee estimates that 7 in 10 South Carolina students in grades 3-8 are not projected to meet reading and math grade level standards in spring 2021, with math learning more severely impacted by COVID-19 school interruptions than literacy (January 2021 SC EOC Report).
+As of the 2021 South Carolina College-and-Career-Ready Assessments, just 55% of third graders in Charleston County School District meet or exceed grade level expectations math.
+By 8th grade, that number falls to 41%, leaving the majority students unprepared for high school coursework and postsecondary and career options.
+The onset of COVID-19 exacerbates the need, especially in math (January 2021 SC EOC Report).

 Research shows that concrete, targeted experiences with numbers in the early years can close conceptual gaps and prepare students for algebra, a graduation requirement (Kathy Richardson, Thomas Carpenter).
 Tutoring has been found to deliver significant gains in rigorous, recent studies (Pellegrini M. 2018, Nickow A. 2020, Guryan J. 2021) and was recommended in the January 2021 report by the SC Education Oversight Committee.
 Teachers and families have limited capacity to provide one-on-one academic attention, but volunteer tutors can help.